makyo/drab-makyo.com/will/will.md

 3. This will is public, and maybe shared as needed.

 [^polycule]: https://makyo.io/maddycule - view pass: Maddy
 [^lastpost]: English: *If you are reading this, that means that I have passed away.
 Per the terms of https://drab-makyo.com/will this post is being made by the executor(s) of my estate.
 I love you all so much.
 Rejoice in each other. \[insert link to publicly available obituary or news article\]*; Esperanto: *Se vi legas ĉi tion, mi mortis.
-Pro la kondiĉoj de https://drab-makyo.com/will ĉi tiu mesago estas sendita de la plenumanto de mia biendomo.
+Pro la kondiĉoj de https://drab-makyo.com/will ĉi tiu mesaĝo estas sendita de la plenumanto de mia biendomo.
 Mi amegas vin. Ĝoju unu la alian. \[insert link to publicly available obituary or news article\]*

 ----------

 Digitally signed by Madison Jesse Scott-Clary.

-Date of signature: March 26, 2019
+Date of signature: November 28, 2019